 How do I start studying in EdReady after I have signed up?

-There are so many options for my placement, as well as my starting math course.
+There are so many options for my starting math course.
 How do I know which one is right for me?

 You are correct!
-There are several options for placement, as well as entry points into the math curriculum.
+There are several options for your starting math course, as well as entry points into the math curriculum.
 They are outlined below, but for personalized assistance, please contact either your academic advisor or UM's Student Success Coordinator in Mathematics, Lauren Fern, or both.

 Gateway Course Options:

 We want to help our students be successful in their studies and complete their coursework in the most time effective manner possible.
 To this end, we have options for students at all entry points, regarding both skill and confidence:

 - We offer our standard gateway math courses for our students.

 - We offer co-requisite courses (also referred to as Plus sections) either for our students who do not place directly into a college-level course or for those who feel like they could benefit from the extra practice in their math skills while taking a college-level course.
 National statistics show significant increases in success and retention rates for students who choose this route.
 Students enroll in the same college-level course, but meet more frequently to provide extra support, so they can actively engage in the content.
 These classes are currently offered for M 105, M 115, and M 121.

 - We offer traditional developmental-level math courses for students who seek a structured, guided class setting to learn arithmetic and beginning algebra skills.